technomancy7/netcrawler/README.md

 from netcrawler import *

 #games searched are cached for current session to ease load on the site
+#every call in each game is also cached
 gf = Gamefaqs()

 deusex = gf.search('deus ex') #takes an optional arg to limit search by console